 I shouldn't listen to you.

-Was it even a good idea?
+Was it even a moment?

-Some credit to the American people that they're somewhat intelligent and that they know the difference between an opinion show and a news show.
+Just to make it some credit to the American people that they're somewhat intelligent and that they know the difference between an opinion show and a news show.

 Yeah.